platformsh/platformsh-docs/docs/src/administration/users.md

 ## Environment types

 Each environment type groups one or more environments together so that you can manage access for all environments of a certain type.
-Platform.sh offers three types of environment groups: Production, Staging, and Development.
+Platform.sh offers three environment types: Production, Staging, and Development.
 You can assign user permissions for each environment type.
 Any permissions you assign to an environment type apply to all environments of that type.